Eth4nZ/Huffman/README.md

 #README

-This repo is just my Data Structure homework.
+My Data Structure homework.

+Trying to understand *minHeap* and *HuffmanTree* in this repo.